lmc-eu/spirit-design-system/packages/web/src/scss/components/Modal/README.md

   <!-- ModalDialog -->
 </dialog>
 ```

+👉 Please note the max height is ignored when scrolling inside ModalDialog is [turned off](#disable-scrolling-inside-modaldialog).

 👉 Please note the max height on mobile screens is currently not customizable.
 Let us know if you need this feature! 🙏